jiechenmc/kubestack/README.md

 ![image](lab.svg)

-The stuff I mainly use is orchestrated using Docker compose since it is easier to maintain and debug.
+I mainly use `Docker` compose since it is easier to maintain and allows me to focus on learning the applications.

 ## Applications